-Topic Summary Where to find more information What Directors Simon Baker, Joe Hanna and Sam Plowman, together with Sections 7.3.2, significant incoming Director Scott Wulff are directors of Real Estate CRM and 7.3.3, 7.3.4, are also RECRM Sellers under the Implementation Deed relating to 7.3.5, 7.3.6 and benefits and interests the RECRM Acquisition.
-Each will receive Consideration Shares upon 7.4 Completion of the Offers. are payable to Directors All Directors will receive remuneration, fees and payments as set out in and other Sections 7.3.2, 7.3.3, 7.3.4, 7.3.5 and 7.3.6 subject to the Listing Rules. persons connected In addition, there is accrued unpaid remuneration of \$853,662 due with the to certain of the Directors and the CFO, Michael Fiorenza, which has Company or accrued over the last 2 years, largely due to a decision to accrue these the Offers? amounts so as to preserve the Company's cash.
-A component of these Accrued Remuneration Entitlements includes a short-term incentive entitlement due to Joe Hanna relating to the successful completion of the MyDesktop Acquisition and the Vault Acquisition by Real Estate CRM.
-On Completion of the Offers a portion of the Accrued Remuneration Entitlements will be satisfied by the issue of New Shares under the Conversion Offers and the balance of (\$354,666) will be paid in cash as detailed at Section 7.3.3.
-Members of Management will receive remuneration as detailed at Section 7.3.5 and 7.4.
-Advisers and other service providers are entitled to fees for services.
-Current remuneration/Director fees of the Board are as follows: Current base remuneration (\$) Director Simon Baker \$70,000 Joe Hanna \$310,000 Sam Plowman \$55,000 Georg Chmiel \$45,000 Scott Wulff \$180,000
+36 Topic Summary Where to find more information What significant benefits and interests are payable Directors Simon Baker, Joe Hanna a incoming Director Scott Wulff are di are also RECRM Sellers under the Im the RECRM Acquisition.
+Each will re Completion of the Offers. rectors of Real Estate CRM and oplementation Deed relating to Sections 7.3.2, 7.3.3, 7.3.4, 7.3.5, 7.3.6 and 7.4 to Directors and other All Directors will receive remunerati Sections 7.3.2, 7.3.3, 7.3.4, 7.3.5 and persons connected with the Company or the Offers?
+In addition, there is accrued unpaid to certain of the Directors and the Caccrued over the last 2 years, largel amounts so as to preserve the Com Accrued Remuneration Entitlements entitlement due to Joe Hanna relating the MyDesktop Acquisition and the CRM.
+5 On Completion of the Offers a porti Entitlements will be satisfied by the Conversion Offers and the balance of detailed at Section 7.3.3.
+Members of Management will receive Section 7.3.5 and 7.4. ve remuneration as detailed at 0 Advisers and other service providers s are entitled to fees for services.
+Current remuneration/Director fees of the Board are as follows: Director Current base remuneration (\$) Simon Baker \$70,000 Joe Hanna \$310,000 Sam Plowman \$55,000 5) Georg Chmiel \$45,000 Scott Wulff \$180,000 )) 2